 \section{Experiments}

-Through our experiments, we wish to answer the following questions: \textbf{(Q1)} Can our method learn from a few demonstrations in one scenario and generalize to scenarios with unseen object sizes and poses? \textbf{(Q2)} Does our method outperform methods that rely on extensive augmentations to achieve generalization? \textbf{(Q3)} Does our method perform better than prior methods that do not employ equivariant architectures or pre-trained visual representations with paired simulation data?
+Through our experiments, we aim to answer the following questions: \textbf{(Q1)} Can our method learn from a few demonstrations in one scenario, then generalize to scenarios with unseen object sizes and poses? \textbf{(Q2)} Does our method outperform methods that rely on extensive augmentations to achieve generalization? \textbf{(Q3)} Does our method perform better than methods that don't employ equivariant architectures or representations pre-trained from simulation?